 - Casual clothes (spares, including footwear for once the course has ended)

 - Personal medication

 …and a bag full of positive attitude!

 The following kit will be issued to participants by the Academy for use for the duration of the course:

 - Head torch

-This course is strictly limited to just 10 participants and costs just £1,299 excluding flights.
+This course is strictly limited to group bookings only.
+If there are fewer than ten participants, the total cost (per person rate multiplied by 10) will be divided between the booked participants.
 Transfers are included from Victoria Falls Airport only.
 All meals and accommodation are included and a large amount of equipment is on loan for the duration of the course including: Knife, mug, sleeping bag and liner, sleeping mat, rucksack and liner, head torch, water bottle and all technical safety equipment.
 This means you do not need to bring any of the heavy stuff with you.
 On completion of the course you will receive the coveted Bear Grylls Survival Academy badge and certificate, and your very own Bear Grylls Ultimate knife.